Birjesh786/Machine-Learning-Models/README.md

 7. Python

-## 🛣️ Roadmap for accessing all the projects in one click
+# 🛣️ Roadmap for accessing all the projects in one click

-### 🤖 Project 1: Algorithmic Trading with Top Stocks
+## 🤖 Project 1: Algorithmic Trading with Top Stocks

 [Project Link](https://github.com/Birjesh786/All-Ml-DL-Projects/blob/main/Algorithmic_Trading_with_Top_Stocks.ipynb)

-#### 👉 Category: Deep Learning
+👉 Category: **Deep Learning**

-#### 🖋️ Description:
+🖋️ Description:

-#### Project Overview: Momentum-Based Stock Price Prediction
+**Project Overview**: Momentum-Based Stock Price Prediction

 The project aims to create a comprehensive stock price prediction model based on the ground-breaking **Momentum Strategy idea**.

 The model includes a wide range of analytical methods, such as volume analysis and in-depth investigation of open and close rates.

-#### Comprehensive Analysis Coverage
+**Comprehensive Analysis Coverage:**

 1. Volume analysis is a thorough investigation of trade volume trends that provides a deeper understanding of market dynamics and investor sentiment.

 2. An in-depth analysis of opening and closing price movements that reveals intraday volatility and prospective trading opportunities is known as a "**open-and-close rate analysis.**"

-### Special Mention: Momentum Strategy
+**Special Mention**: Momentum Strategy

-Overview of Momentum Strategy The Momentum Strategy, a renowned trading strategy based on profiting on asset prices' propensity to maintain their current directional momentum, is at the center of the initiative.
+Overview of Momentum Strategy The Momentum Strategy, a renowned trading strategy based on profiting on asset prices' propensity to maintain their current directional momentum, is at the centre of the initiative.

 The fundamental tenet of momentum trading is that it involves carefully purchasing assets that have shown a decrease in value while simultaneously disposing of assets that have shown an increase in value.

-### 🤖 Project 2: Language Detection
+## 🤖 Project 2: Language Detection

 [Project Link](https://github.com/Birjesh786/All-Ml-DL-Projects/blob/main/Language_Detection.ipynb)

-#### 👉 Category: NLP
+👉 Category: **NLP**

-#### 🖋️ Description:
+🖋️ Description:

 With the aid of NLP, I developed a Language Detection model for this project.